 Check out the following links for more information on drywall textures that are applied with an electric or gas powered sprayer.

 Drywall texture sprayers come in many different brands, shapes and sizes.
 They generally consist of a hopper for the texture material, which is pumped from the hopper through a long hose, and an air compressor.
 The texture pump on smaller machines may be a diaphragm pump driven by compressed air or another style pump driven by an electric motor.
 Larger spray rigs have gas or diesel powered motors that run both the texture material pump and the air compressor.
 Internal combustion engines that run the larger texture rigs are able to pump more material over greater distances which allows for higher quality drywall texture jobs.

 Texture mud is pumped through a long hose to a gun operated by hand triggers.
 The texture gun causes drywall mud and compressed air to meet and spray onto the drywall surface to create a texture.
 The type of drywall texture is determined by the type of drywall texture material used, the size and type of nozzle on the texture gun and the amount of compressed air introduced into the mud.

 Matching drywall texture is difficult because of the various methods and tools used.
-Here are five tips you need to know when matching drywall texture.
+Here are five tips for matching drywall texture.
 If you follow these tips you can ensure that your drywall texture will match seamlessly with the surrounding drywall texture.

 Certain textures are better suited for walls than ceilings.
-Please read this article to learn more about which types of texture are better on walls vs ceilings.
+Please read this article to learn more about which types of textures are best for walls or ceilings.